-Support, provide refuge and breeding habitat to waterbirds, and frog species therefore tends not retain water for more than a few months, it is still valuable as an additional watering site due to it's close proximity to wetlands with longer inundation timeframes, which provides better connectivity for fauna across the landscape.
-Tchum Lake - Wetland (Tchum Lakes Lake Reserve) Fill wetland up to 85 ML across Spring and Autumn Average Wet Fill wetland to: Improve condition and maintain extent of Black box, Spiny lignum and Cane grass.
-Provide water as a refuge, particularly in times of drought to terrestrial species, including woodland birds Support, provide refuge and breeding habitat to waterbirds, and frog species Tchum Lake - Wetland requires a significant volume of water to inundate the floodplain area of the wetland.
-Thereby, this site is only listed to receive significant volumes of water in higher water availability scenarios.
-WMP2a WMP2b WMP3 WMP4a WMP4b V1 B1 A Towma (Lake Marlbed) Fill wetland up to 2 ML in Spring Drought Dry Average Wet Fill wetland to: • Black box, Tangled lignum, Carpet python, Eastern long- necked turtles, woodland birds The primary purpose of watering Towma wetland is to provide refuge watering points for terrestrial and semi aquatic fauna and maintain surrounding lignum community.
-To meet environmental objectives, water is required every year.
-The large volume of the main wetland body, if filled can retain water over a long period of time.
+Tchum Lake - Dam (Tchum Lakes Lake Reserve) Fill in Spring Dry Average Wet Fill wetland to: Provide refuge to terrestrial fauna and woodland birds Improve condition and maintain extent of black box, spiny lignum and cane grass.
+Support, provide refuge and breeding habitat to waterbirds, and frog species Tchum Lake - Dam is an important fauna refuge site, particularly in times when Tchum Lake - Wetland cannot be filled due to smaller watering allocations.
+The watering also supports environmental objectives for surrounding vegetation communities, waterbirds and frog species.
+Although the site is shallower and therefore tends not retain water for more than a few months, it is still valuable as an additional watering site due to its close proximity to wetlands with longer inundation timeframes, which provides better connectivity for fauna across the landscape.
+Black box, spiny lignum, cane grass, waterbirds, woodland birds, eastern long-necked turtles, frogs WMP2a WMP2b WMP3 WMP4a WMP4b V1 B1 A1 Tchum Lake - Wetland (Tchum Lakes Lake Reserve) Drawdown Average Wet Drawdown wetland to: Support feeding and breeding habitat for shorebirds Promote growth of mudflat vegetation species and lakebed herbland No water will be delivered to Tchum Lake - Wetland in 25-26.
+The wetland has received water in the past two years so it will be allowed to drawdown to provide a mosaic of different habitats across the landscape.
+This will promote favourable conditions and support a wider range of species that favour mudflats which includes shorebirds and mudflat vegetation.
+Black box, spiny lignum, cane grass, waterbirds, woodland birds, eastern long-necked turtles, frogs WMP2a WMP2b WMP3 WMP4a WMP4b V1 B1 A1 Towma (Lake Marlbed) Fill in Spring Drought Dry Average Wet Fill wetland to: • Support black box, tangled lignum, carpet python, eastern longnecked turtles, woodland birds The primary purpose of watering Towma is to provide a refuge watering point for terrestrial and semi aquatic fauna and maintain the surrounding community of black box and tangled lignum.
+The large volume of the main wetland body can retain water over a long period of time if filled.
 This provides a more secure, permanent watering point under dry periods.
-WMP2b WMP3 V1 T1 Uttiwillock Wetland Fill wetland to top of bank in and where practical in wet scenario overtop bank.
-Fill up to 10 ML in Spring.
-Drought Dry Average Wet Fill wetland to: Support and provide recruitment opportunities for Black box, Tangled lignum Carpet python, Eastern longnecked turtles, woodland birds.
-The primary purpose of watering Uttiwillock wetland is to provide refuge watering points for terrestrial and semi aquatic fauna and maintain surrounding lignum community.
-To meet environmental objectives, water is required every year.
-The large volume of the main wetland body, if filled can retain water over a long period of time.
-This provides a more secure, permanent watering point under dry periods.
-WMP2a WMP2b WMP3 WMP4a WMP4b V1
+Black box, tangled lignum, carpet python, eastern long- necked turtles, woodland birds WMP2b WMP3 V1 7 T1 Uttiwillock Wetland Overtop in Spring Drought Dry Average Wet Fill wetland to: Support and provide recruitment opportunities for black box, tangled lignum Carpet python, eastern long-necked turtles, Environmental water was delivered to Uttiwillock Wetland in Spring 24/25.
+By filling the wetland up in Spring, it will provide a refuge watering point for terrestrial and semi aquatic fauna and maintain surrounding lignum community.
+By allowing Uttiwillock to drawdown slightly before receiving water Black box, pale spike-sedge, waterbirds, woodland birds, carpet pythons WMP2a WMP2b WMP3 WMP4a WMP4b V1 A1 A1 B1 T1

+woodland birds. again, further aquatic vegetation growth will

+be promoted.
+To meet environmental

+objectives at Uttiwillock Wetland, water is

+required every year.
+The large volume of the

+main wetland body, if filled can retain water

+over a long period of time.
+This provides a

+more secure, permanent watering point in

+drier periods.